 When looking out to the ships in English Bay, one might be surprised to learn just how few are tankers.
 At present, more than 250 large commercial vessels enter the port each month — about 3,000 per year.
-Of those 250 per month, only eight are currently destined for Westridge Terminal, five of which are tankers and three are barges.
-This means traffic to Westridge currently represents less than 3% of the total traffic of Port Metro Vancouver.
+Of those 250 per month, only eight are currently destined for Westridge Marine Terminal, five of which are tankers and three are barges.
+This means traffic to Westridge currently represents less than three per cent of the total traffic in Port of Vancouver.

-With the proposed expansion of the Trans Mountain Pipeline and associated dock facilities the Westridge Marine Terminal is forecast to serve 37 vessels per month, of which approximately 34 would be tankers, barge traffic remains the same.
-This increased total would then represent about 14% of today’s marine traffic in Port Metro Vancouver.
+With the expansion of the Trans Mountain Pipeline and associated dock facilities the Westridge Marine Terminal is forecast to serve 37 vessels per month, of which approximately 34 would be tankers and barge traffic remains the same.
+This increased total would then represent about 14 per cent of today’s marine traffic in Port of Vancouver.

 TERMPOL Review Process

-The TERMPOL Review Committee report that was submitted to the National Energy Board on December 11, 2014 can be found on the NEB website.
+The TERMPOL Review Committee report submitted to the National Energy Board on December 11, 2014 can be found on the NEB website.